cpap7/FattyMenu/README.md

 - Include search / filtering functions for the Voiceline Libary and SOP tabs

+- Add a settings tab for configurable keybinds, and setting different themes (i.e., one for transhuman)

 ## Contributing

 Pull requests are welcome.
 For major changes, please either message me on Discord (@wiener_water88) or open an issue